 First of all, happy new year.
 I know we are more than two weeks in to 2018 but this is my first post of the year.
 The reason for this is, I have been a bit busy giving my little blog a different home in the world wide web.
 So, here you are on the new Full Stop, Next Chapter website.
 I hope you like it?
-To make sure I didn’t suffer with too much cabin fever the Dude suggested we should go out to find some snow!
-Luckily we didn’t have to venture far and decided that Birnam Hill would be perfect.
+To make sure I didn’t suffer with too much cabin fever Dude suggested we should go out to find some snow!
+Luckily we didn’t have to venture far and decided that a walk up Birnam Hill would be perfect.

 Watching my feet was becoming a bit of a bore so at each break through the trees I would take the opportunity to look up and out.
 A bonus of walking in the winter is that the trees are bare and allow for views to be exposed.

 Playing in the snow

 As we neared the top we started to hear the excited squeals and laughter of children at the top of the hill.
 Oh to be that age again and get away with playing in the snow.

 We crossed paths with people on their way down and they told us “the view from the top is well worth the climb.”
 I assume they were telling me this as my face was bright red I must have looked like I was struggling.
 The only thing I was struggling with was the heat!
 Yes, that’s right, I was boiling.
 I had started off with a hat, gloves, merino wool base layer, a shirt and a down jacket and a Buff around my neck.
 I should know better really because I always get toasty when I am out in the hills.